Robbins Pool opens, operations altered

 “We are sanitizing the pool facilities and equipment at the beginning of the day, after adult lap swim, between the sessions, and at the end of each day,” Brown said.
 “This includes the locker rooms, restrooms, chairs and lifeguarding equipment.

-According to the parks & rec department, for each session, 60 spots can be reserved.
+According to the parks and recreation department, for each session, 60 spots can be reserved.
 The additional 10 registration spots are reserved for guests who are unable to pre-register.

 Pre-registrations can be made at brpr.us.